vileppanen/bottomscore/API.md

 <a name="Optional+orElse"></a>

 ### optional.orElse(defaultValue) ⇒ <code>\*</code>
 Returns the specified value if wrapped value is not present.
-Returns the wrapped value if it's present
+Returns the wrapped value if it's present.

 **Kind**: instance method of [<code>Optional</code>](#Optional)
 **Returns**: <code>\*</code> - the wrapped value if it is not null, otherwise returns the defaultValue